-If after a measurement, a quantum system is prepared again in the same state as before the measurement and the same measurement process is repeated, the sequence of the measurement outcomes is a sequence of i.i.d. random variables.
+If after a measurement, a quantum system is prepared again in the same state as before the measurement and the same measurement process is repeated, the sequence of the measurement outcomes is a sequence of i.i.d. (independent and identically distributed) random variables.